Malayan Communist Party: Malayan Emergency

 On 24 December the MCP released a new 'Eight Point Program' which called for an end to the Emergency Regulations, a cessation of hostilities, reform of Malaya's political system, democratic rights, support for world peace, and attention to other matters including education, health, welfare, and industrial production.

-The negotiations culminated in the Baling meeting on 28 and 29 December 1955.
-Representing the Government were Tunku Abdul Rahman, David Marshall, Chief Minister of Singapore, and Sir Cheng Lock Tan, leader of the Malayan Chinese Association (MCA).
-For the MCP were Chin Peng Chen Tian, and Abdul Rashid bin Maidin.
+The negotiations commenced in the Government English School (now as Sekolah Kebangsaan Tunku Putera) near Baling town in southeastern Kedah state, in northern Malaya, on 28 December 1955.
+They lasted more than eight hours, and were spread over two days.
+The MCP was represented by Chin Peng, the Secretary-General, Rashid Maidin and Chen Tien, head of the MCP's Central Propaganda Department.
+On the other side were three elected national representatives; Tunku Abdul Rahman, chief minister of the Federation, Dato Tan Cheng-Lock, President of the MCA, and David Marshall, Chief Minister of the Colony of Singapore.
 Chin Peng wanted legal recognition of the MCP and a return to the pre-conflict situation.
 The Government demanded the dissolution of the MCP, and the talks broke down.

 In 1956 Chin Peng wrote to Tunku Abdul Rahman offering to resume negotiations.
 This was rejected by Rahman in a broadcast on 2 April.

 In April 1957, Hor Lung, a Politburo member in charge of the Southern operations of the MPLA since 1953, was bribed to surrender to the security forces.

-By July 1957, about 30,000 square miles (approximately 78,000 km²) out of Malaya's total area of 50,850 square miles (approximately 130,000 km²) had been declared by the government as 'White Areas' – areas where the MPLA had essentially been eliminated and the Emergency Regulations withdrawn.
+By July 1957, about 30,000 square miles (approximately 78,000 km2) out of Malaya's total area of 50,850 square miles (approximately 130,000 km2) had been declared by the government as 'White Areas' – areas where the MPLA had essentially been eliminated and the Emergency Regulations withdrawn.
 In August 1957, Kuala Lumpur and district were declared 'White'.
 By mid 1958 the MPLA existed mainly in Perak and the Southern part of Johore.
 By early 1959 the MPLA was active only around the Thai border.

 Meanwhile, on 31 August 1957, Malaya became independent from Britain.
-Tunku Abdul Rahman became Prime Minister.
+Tunku Abdul Rahman became prime minister.
 The Director of Operations against the insurrection, however, remained a British General, namely Lieutenant-General Archibald Cassels.

 On 31 July 1960 the government formally declared that the 'Emergency' was over.
 However, Emergency restrictions remained in place in the area near the Thailand border.